msvisser/remeha_home/README.md

 1. Click on `Integrations`
 1. Click on `+ Add integration`
 1. Search for and select `Remeha Home`
-1. Enter you refresh token (currently obtained by MITM-ing the app network traffic)
+1. Enter your email address and password
 1. Click "Next"
 1. Enjoy